-Our audit committee consists of Messrs.
+Effective at the time of effectiveness of the registration statement of which this prospectus forms a part, our audit committee will consist of Messrs.
 Faier and Levandov and Dr. Halevi Davidov, with Mr. Faier serving as chair.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq rules.
 Our board of directors has affirmatively determined that Messrs.
 Faier and Levandov and Dr. Halevi Davidov meet the definition of "independent director" under Rule 10A-3 of the Exchange Act and the Nasdaq rules for purposes of serving on the audit committee.
 In addition, our board of directors has determined that Messrs.
 Faier and Levandov and Dr. Halevi Davidov will qualify as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K and have the requisite accounting or related financial management expertise and financial sophistication under the applicable rules and regulations of the Nasdaq.